Resonant inelastic X-ray scattering in the topological semimetal FeSi: Introduction

+The monosilicide family $X$Si with $X = $ Fe, Co, Rh, Mn, Re, Ru was proposed as a platform for the realization of multifold fermions, a generalization of Weyl fermion states arising at points of higher degeneracy in a band structure~\cite{bradlyn2016beyond,tang2017multiple}.
+These materials feature the cubic B20-type structure with noncentrosymmetric space group $P2_13$ (no.~198).
+While some studies report success in modeling FeSi as a nonmagnetic band insulator or semiconductor with a gap of 50-80 meV solely with DFT~\cite{Changdar2020electronic, Ohtsuka2021emergence}, others report significant band renormalization effects due to interactions~\cite{arita2008angle}.
+Furthermore, many experimental studies of FeSi have revealed an intricate temperature dependence of electronic properties~\cite{Changdar2020electronic, petrova2010elastic, arita2008angle, schlesinger1993unconventional}.
+Finally, it has recently been debated whether FeSi exhibits Fermi arcs near the Fermi level, even within the band structure picture~\cite{Changdar2020electronic}.
+These intricacies of the electronic properties of FeSi warrant additional research on this material with different methods.

-In this work, we use RIXS to probe the bulk of FeSi aiming to quantitatively test how bulk band structure manifests in RIXS spectra of a putative topological semimetal~\cite{Changdar2020electronic, Ohtsuka2021emergence}.
-We observe broad continua in the RIXS spectra, consistent with particle-hole scattering in an underlying band structure.
+In this work, we use RIXS to probe the bulk of FeSi, aiming to quantitatively test how bulk band structure manifests in RIXS spectra of a putative topological semimetal.
+We observe broad continua in the RIXS spectra of FeSi, consistent with particle-hole scattering in an underlying band structure.
 We model the RIXS process in the fast-collision approximation using the band structure of FeSi as determined by density functional theory (DFT) calculations.
-We find reasonable agreement between experiment and theory in the number and hierarchy of dominant spectral features.
-We interpret this finding as evidence of a bulk band structure in FeSi, with many-body effects playing only a secondary role in determining the RIXS spectrum.
-Our results indicate that higher resolution experiments --- feasible with existing instruments --- could visualize topological nodal points and thus identify and classify topological semimetals.
+Our modeling is completely \emph{ab initio} and includes zero adjustable parameters, yet captures the number and position of the most prominent RIXS spectral features, albeit imperfectly.
+This agreement is comparable to the state of the art in spectroscopy of topological semimetals.
+Our results show that discrepancies between experimental RIXS spectra and band theory of candidate topological semimetals may be significant.
+Understanding the origin of these discrepancies is an important stepping stone towards higher resolution RIXS experiments aiming to visualize topological nodal points, and thus identify and classify topological semimetals.